jncc/scottish-lidar/README.md

 We are not expecting to need to use server-side paging for this call (collection data can fit into memory easily and be fetched in one request).
 We'll keep this collection in memory as it's used by all the application pages.

-Collections are filterable by *group* (by the first 3 segments) in the List page, e.g.
+Collections are filterable by *group* in the list page, e.g.

-- `scotland-gov/lidar/phase-1` (group)
+- `scotland-gov/lidar/phase-1`
 - `scotland-gov/lidar/phase-2`
 - `scotland-gov/lidar/phase-3`

-Collections are also grouped in the Map UI in the same way, e.g.
+Collections are also grouped in the map page in the same way, e.g.

-- lidar/phase-1 (group)
+- lidar/phase-1 (*group*)
-  - dsm `scotland-gov/lidar/phase-1/dsm` (collection)
+  - dsm `scotland-gov/lidar/phase-1/dsm` (*collection*)
   - dtm `scotland-gov/lidar/phase-1/dtm`
   - laz `scotland-gov/lidar/phase-1/laz`